 - A plate and frame press uses alternating plates and frames clamped together to create a series of filtration chambers.
 Plate and frame presses work well in applications with low solids content and minimal filtration demands.

-- Recessed chamber filter presses use recessed plates to form individual filtration chambers.
+- Recessed chamber presses use recessed plates to form individual filtration chambers.
 In comparison, recessed chamber systems operate more efficiently and handle higher solids concentrations.
 For more info see differences between plate and frame and recessed chamber.

 - Membrane presses incorporate flexible membranes within the plates to produce drier filter cakes and improve separation efficiency.